 Today, we continue to be a vibrant faith community, providing Christian ministry, worship and, with our beautiful Church and grounds, a place of tranquility in the middle of a busy part of Etobicoke.

 We are a diverse group of people coming from many parts of the world.
 Our believes are firmly rooted in the Anglican heritage and spirituality.

-We are welcoming to the LGBTQ2S community and welcome anyone who would like to join us!
+We open our doors to the LGBTQ2S community and welcome anyone who would like to join us!